Version 2 - 01/05/2020

 or where the lease and easement are lodged together

-The lessee’s copy of a lease is not required to be provided with any easement where the dominant or servient tenement is limited to a lease interest.
+The lessee's copy of a lease is not required to be provided with any easement where the benefited or burdened land is limited to a lease interest.

 A grantee of an easement, with the consent of any management body or lessee of the relevant land, may apply to the Minister for Lands to vary an easement.
 Under s.144(3) of the LAA, the Minister may then vary the easement or refuse the application.